 Straight to the Point

 We have several recommendations for charcoal grills, at a host of price points.
 However, for under $200, we think a lot grillers will be happy with the Weber Original 22-Inch Kettle Grill, which performs incredibly well and will last forever.
+If you want a grill as well as a smoker, consider the Slow 'N Sear Kettle Grill.

 For a long while, charcoal grills were the primary tool of backyard grillers.
 Hasty-Bake introduced its wonderful cooker with a crank that raises and lowers the charcoal rack in 1948, and it remains one of our favorite brands to this day.
 When Weber-Stephen rolled out its now iconic charcoal kettles in 1952, they lit a fire in backyards coast to coast and barbecue grew into a national pastime.
 In the early 1960s, gas grills entered the market and gained popularity, and gas eventually became the fuel of choice for most residential grillers.
 However, charcoal still runs a close second, and lately we've seen an uptick in its popularity.